JPCyrus/Portfolio/README.md

 # Hello, I'm Jan Paul Cyrus Acuña
 <a href="https://www.linkedin.com/in/jan-paul-cyrus-acuna"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a System and Monitoring Management Associate, New Relic Full Stack Practioner and data visualization enthusiast from the Philippines.
+I am a System and Monitoring Management Associate, New Relic Full Stack Observability Practioner and data visualization enthusiast from the Philippines.

 * 🔭 I'm currently working on CIS Bayad Center Inc Projects and it's Transactional Dashboards
 * 🌱 I'm currently dedicated to improving my proficiency in the areas of Data Analysis and Visualization.